Modified/FlashCause/README.md

 # Features!
 (MVP?)

 1. Shoot (pic) first, ask questions later.
-(See getUserMedia, etc.)
+(Nu, getUserMedia, etc.)
 2. Ask questions: put a price on it (because, PayPal ;o), blurb, copywrite it...
 3. Upload image to SaaS with unique URL.
 3. Tweet it!